There’s no doubt remote work is the future of the workplace. But a new world of work requires a new set of tools.

 2020 will probably be dubbed “year of the video call.”
 Consider it the rest of the world catching up on the magic that pre-2020 remote companies already knew about.

 What to Look For: Ease of use.
 Between bosses turning themselves into potatoes and the issues parodied in Apple’s cheeky campaign, video conferencing can be a minefield.
 Look for options that make it easy to send clear, simple invites and meeting software that’s straightforward.

 Top Picks: Zoom is likely the first to come to mind.
 But there are plenty of other video conferencing software, and webinar software out there from Google Hangouts, Microsoft Teams, LiveWebinar.
 You may also want to consider AI-Powered noise cancellation tools like Krisp to prevent noisy distractions on team calls, to boost your team’s productivity and professionalism.

 The best headphones for your tunes

 As lockdowns ease, more remote workers will venture out to work in coffee shops and co-working spaces.
 Unfortunately, background noise doesn’t help concentration.
 A screaming coffee grinder or the chatter from a startup’s weekly scrum can quickly turn into a distraction.
 Tune them out with great headphones.

 What to Look For: Your favorite features at the right price.
 Headphones preferences all come down to personal taste.
 Need the audio to be crystal clear?
 Want a wireless pair?
 Is comfort your number one priority?
-What about extras like mics or noise-cancelling?
-Our recommendation: start with your top priorities and narrow down based on your budget.
+What about extras like mics or noise-canceling?
+Our recommendation: start with your top priorities and narrow them down based on your budget.

 Top Picks: Headphones are such personal choices that it doesn’t help for us to play favorites.
 Instead, we suggest trying “best of” guides and lists like CNET’s, PCMag’s, DigitalTrends’ or for the audiophiles, Major HiFi’s.